AIMYII/Starbound-Legacy-Edition/README.md

 # Starbound-Legacy-Edition
-A Starbound legacy mod that restores content removed from the Alpha and Beta versions of the game.
+A fan-made legacy project restoring the charm of Starbound’s Alpha and Beta builds — from old biomes and items to long-lost mechanics.

+Disclaimer
+**This is a fan-made mod.
+Starbound and its assets are owned by Chucklefish.
+This project is not affiliated with or endorsed by Chucklefish.**